Brighton Hill: Public transport

 Bus transport for many years was provided by the National Bus Company, under the Hampshire Bus name.
 Long ago public transport along the A30 was provided by the Hants and Dorset bus company, but this predates much development in the area.
 After the privatisation of the bus industry, services are run in the area by Stagecoach South.

 Former notable bus routes were the 39, 40, 50 and 59, although much of this network was considerably altered in the year 2000.
-Bus routes for the estate are now served by routes 1 and 12, the former serving Brighton Hill at an eight to ten-minute frequency for much of the time.
+Bus routes for the estate are now served by routes 1 and 12, the former serving Brighton Hill at a twelve minute frequency for most of the time.
 Exceptions are on Sundays/Bank Holidays and in evenings.
 Route 12 operates hourly.
 Of the two routes, route 1 is seen as the more popular route for the Town Centre, operating direct via Winchester Road, whereas the 12 runs via Cranbourne before reaching the Town Centre.